Song Jin-hyung

+Song Jin-hyung (Korean: 송진형; born 13 August 1987) is a South Korean football player who plays as a midfielder.
+He gained the nickname 'Right-foot Specialist' for his sharp and precise right-footed free-kick shooting aiming at the goal.
+Additionally, he garnered great popularity among female fans for his handsome appearance.
+He has scored 46 goals in 314 professional games and is called a legend of Jeju United FC.

 Club career

 Song started his professional career at Brazilian club Internacional, before moving back to his homeland South Korea to play for one of the powerhouses of Korean and Asian football FC Seoul.

 After a stint with FC Seoul, Song went to Australia in the hope of securing an A-League contract.
 After trialling with Newcastle United Jets, he impressed coach Gary van Egmond enough to earn a contract with the club.
 Newcastle's management immediately secured his visa and arranged his contract, a two-year deal signed on 18 January 2008.

 Song made his debut for the club in the away leg of their semi-final clash with rivals, Central Coast Mariners, which Newcastle lost 3–0.
 He played a starring role in their subsequent grand final victory over Central Coast, constantly proving a menacing threat for the Mariners' defence.
 Song's first senior career goal came on 19 December 2008 against Melbourne Victory.
 Song threaded through a sublime ball through to Jets' striker Joel Griffiths, who squared the ball back to Song to fire into the bottom corner of the net, securing three points for the Jets.

 Song made it clear that his preference was to play in Europe, although he didn't ruled out the possibility of re-signing with the Jets.
 On 29 March 2010, it was announced that he would trial at PSV Eindhoven, the former club of fellow Koreans Park Ji-Sung and Lee Young-Pyo.

 On 28 June 2010 the 22-year-old Korean attacking midfielder signed a two-year contract with Tours FC of the French Ligue 2.

 In January 2012, he returned to South Korea from the French side for K-League outfit Jeju United.
 On 31 January 2012, Song signed a three-year contract with Jeju on a free transfer.

 In September 2016, he transferred to Al-Sharjah SCC.